ravendb/docs/Documentation/4.0/Raven.Documentation.Pages/start/setup-wizard.markdown

 [Let's Encrypt](https://letsencrypt.org/) is a free, automated, and non-profit certificate authority.
 It will generate a certificate for your domain (or website) as long as you can prove that you own it.

-We want to make it as easy as possible for you to start RavenDB with a valid trusted certificate from the very beginning, and to stay secured through your entire application lifecycle, starting from early stages of development, ending on production and day-to-day usage.
+We want to make it as easy as possible for you to start RavenDB with a valid trusted certificate from the very beginning and to stay secure through your entire application lifecycle, starting from early stages of development, ending on production and day-to-day usage.

 During the wizard, RavenDB will give you a free subdomain under "dbs.local.ravendb.net".
 It lets you configure the DNS records for this subdomain to point to the IP addresses your server will listen to.
 The subdomain is owned by RavenDB, but you can always update the DNS records by running the setup wizard.